Annabel Lee: Inspiration

 It is unclear on whom the eponymous character Annabel Lee is based.
 Biographers and critics usually suggest Poe's frequent use of the "death of a beautiful woman" theme stems from the repeated loss of women throughout his own life, including his mother Eliza Poe and his foster mother Frances Allan.
 Biographers often interpret that "Annabel Lee" was written for Poe's wife Virginia, who had died two years prior, as was suggested by poet Frances Sargent Osgood, though Osgood is herself a candidate for the poem's inspiration.
 A strong case can be made for Poe's wife Virginia: She was the one he loved as a child, the only one who had been his bride, and the only one who had died.
 Autobiographical readings of the poem have also been used to support the theory that Virginia and Poe never consummated their marriage, as "Annabel Lee" was a "maiden".
 Critics, including T. O. Mabbott, believed that Annabel Lee was merely the product of Poe's gloomy imagination and that Annabel Lee was no real person in particular.
 A childhood sweetheart of Poe's named Sarah Elmira Royster believed the poem was written with her in mind and that Poe himself said so.
 Sarah Helen Whitman and Sarah Anna Lewis also claimed to have inspired the poem.

-Local legend in Charleston, South Carolina tells the story of a sailor who met a woman named Annabel Lee.
-Her father disapproved of the pairing and the two met privately in a graveyard before the sailor's time stationed in Charleston was up.
-While away, he heard of Annabel's death from yellow fever, but her father would not allow him at the funeral.
-Because he did not know her exact burial location, he instead kept vigil in the cemetery where they had often secretly met.
-There is no evidence that Edgar Allan Poe had heard of this legend, but locals insist it was his inspiration, especially considering Poe was briefly stationed in Charleston while in the army in 1827.